bdomingu/Movie-Search-Engine/README.md

 Bootstrap
 Axios
 ## **API Reference**
 This app uses The Movie DB API to fetch movie data.
-You can find the API documentation [here] (https://developers.themoviedb.org/3/getting-started/introduction).
+You can find the API documentation [here](https://developers.themoviedb.org/3/getting-started/introduction).